Tom Bahler

-Thomas Lee Bahler (also spelled Bähler; /ˈbeɪlər/; born June 1, 1943) is an American singer, composer, songwriter, arranger, producer and author.
-Bahler is most known for his song "She's Out of My Life", which was recorded by Michael Jackson; the song was originally written for Frank Sinatra, who never recorded it.
-He is the younger brother of the singer, arranger, conductor and composer John Bahler.
+Thomas Lee Bahler (also spelled Bähler; /ˈbeɪlər/; June 1, 1943 – March 2, 2026) was an American singer, composer, songwriter, arranger, producer and author.
+Bahler was most known for his song "She's Out of My Life", which was recorded by Michael Jackson; the song was originally written for Frank Sinatra, who never recorded it.
+He was the younger brother of the singer, arranger, conductor and composer John Bahler.

 In Bahler's early career, he worked with Jan Berry (of Jan and Dean).
 Later, he and his brother John were vocalists in the Ron Hicklin Singers.
 Together with The Wrecking Crew, the Bahler brothers have sung, produced and arranged hundreds of worldwide hits.
 They were the featured background voices on The Partridge Family recordings in the 1970s.

 The Love Generation

 John and Tom Bahler tried their hands with their own band, The Love Generation, which was not a great success.
 They made three records as a band.
 The last record, "Montage", is considered to be a project just by John and Tom.
 As session vocalists for The Partridge Family, they re-recorded the Screen Gems-published song "Let the Good Times In" for the series' pilot episode, which they had originally recorded for their first Love Generation album in a slightly different arrangement.
 The Partridge version of the song remained a heavily sought after unreleased track until it appeared officially for the first time on the group's Come on Get Happy!: The Very Best of The Partridge Family CD, which was released in 2005.